fa7ad/fa7ad.github.io/content/post/hello-blog-again.md

 ### Ghost

 Ghost is awesome!
 Loved it the first time I used it.
-Their markdown editor is just crazy awesome 🔥.
+Their markdown editor is just 💯 awesome.
 I wish someone would take that beautiful markdown editor and put it on something far simpler to setup and run.

 ### Medium